Skip to Content

 Some users have reported that even after completing their 1000XP in one month.
 Unfortunately, if this happens it’s probably an issue with the app and it might never show up.

-There is the risk of that happening with any of the challenges on Duolingo, especially since this is a brand new feature.
+There is the risk of that happening with any of the challenges on Duolingo, especially since they change their challenges so frequently.

 Even if it never shows up though, your XP will count towards your total XP earned on Duolingo and that is a much more fun achievement to keep track of!